Lots of young children find it difficult to settle down to sleep and will wake up during the night.

 - Give your child their favourite toy, dummy (if they use one) or comforter before settling into bed.

-- Leave a drink of water within reach and a dim light on if necessary.
+- Leave a beaker of water within reach and a dim light on if necessary.

-- You might have to repeat this routine for several nights.
+- You may have to repeat this routine for several nights.

 If your child keeps waking during the night

-By the time your child is six months old, it's reasonable to expect them to sleep through most nights.
-However, up to half of all children under five go through periods of night waking.
+Lots of under-fives go through periods of waking at night.
 Some will just go back to sleep on their own, while others will cry or want company.

 - Is it hunger?
-If your child is a year or older, some cereal and milk last thing at night might help them sleep through the night.
+If your child is a year or older, a bowl of cereal and milk last thing at night might help them sleep through the night.

 - Are they afraid of the dark?
 You could use a nightlight or leave a landing light on.

-- Is your child waking up because of night fears or bad dreams?
+- Is your child waking up because they're scared or having nightmares?
 If so, try to find out if something is bothering them.

 - Is your child too hot or too cold?
 Adjust their bedclothes or the heating in the room and see if that helps.